How Much to Rewire a House?

 rewiringahousecost4

-Also, on completion of the work, you will still be required to hire a qualified electrician to test and check the installation conforms to safety standards.
+After completion of the rewiring work, you would still be required to hire a registered electrician to check the installation conforms to safety standards.

-This is why it is always the best choice to just hire a qualified and registered electrician to undertake any and all electrical work within your property.
+The best choice is to hire a registered and qualified electrician to undertake all electrical work within your home.
+We can help you get quotes from local electricians.

-Before you hire someone to carry out a rewiring at your property, there are a few things to consider first.
-Below is an easy step-by-step guide for you to follow when seeking a professional to carry out a rewire:
+Below is an easy step-by-step guide for you to follow when seeking a professional electrician to carry out a property rewire:

 • Look out for qualifications.
 You should be looking for Level 3 NVQs in Electrotechnical Services, Installing Electrotechnical Systems & Equipment or a Diploma in Electrical Installations.
 Most electricians will complete an apprenticeship while continuing their studies.

-• An important requirement for hiring an electrician is that they are registered with a government competent person scheme, such as BESCA, Blue Flame Certification Certsure, or NAPIT.
+• Check that they are registered with a government competent person scheme.
+An important requirement for hiring an electrician is that they are registered with a government competent person scheme, such as BESCA, Blue Flame Certification Certsure, or NAPIT.

-• The most important consideration when hiring any tradesman is insurance.
-Make sure they possess, at the least, third party liability, which covers building work.
+• Check what insurance the tradesperson has.
+Make sure they possess, at the least, third-party liability, which covers building work.
 At best, you want to find a tradesman, which has personal injury, property damage, and work guarantee cover.

 • Does the tradesman offer any form of guarantee for the work they are going to undertake?
-Most will offer in some form or another to make sure you are happy with the job before they finish.
-However, it can be worth looking for a tradesman who offers a five-year guarantee or greater.
-Then if any problems arise in the future, due to any faults in the building process, you are covered, and they will fix their mistakes at no expense to you.
+Most will offer to make sure you are happy with the job before they finish.
+However, it can be worth looking for a tradesman who offers a five-year guarantee (or greater).
+This means that if any problems arise in the future due to any faults in their processes, they will fix their mistakes at no expense to you.

 FAQs